best-practice-and-impact/ons-spark/ons-spark/spark-functions/cross-joins.md

 The syntax for cross joins is different in PySpark and sparklyr.
 In PySpark, DataFrames have a [`.crossJoin()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.crossJoin.html) method.
 In sparklyr, use [`full_join()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/join.tbl_spark.html) with `by=character()`.

 One use case for cross joins is to return every combination when producing results that involve grouping and aggregation, even when some of these are zero.
-Cross joins are also commonly used in salted joins, used to improve the efficiency of a join when the join keys are skewed.
+Cross joins are also commonly used in [salted joins](../spark-concepts/salted-joins), used to improve the efficiency of a join when the join keys are skewed.

 ### Example: producing all combinations of results

-Note that the output displayed is for PySpark; the sparklyr output may be formatted slightly differently.

 First, start a Spark session (disabling broadcast joins by default) read in the Animal Rescue data, group by `animal_group` and `cal_year`, and then get the sum of `total_cost`:
 ````{tabs}